topquark22/FinTech/Challenge1/NDAX case study.md

 NDAX needed to invest in their trading platform infrastructure.
 A number of components had to be developed:

-    Trading engine: NDAX uses a proprietary matching engine designed to handle high volumes of trading activity with low latency.
+* Trading engine: NDAX uses a proprietary matching engine designed to handle high volumes of trading activity with low latency.
 The engine is based on a distributed architecture, which helps to ensure that the platform can handle large spikes in trading volume with low latency.

-    APIs: NDAX provides a comprehensive set of APIs that allow developers to integrate the exchange's trading functionality into their own applications.
+* APIs: NDAX provides a comprehensive set of APIs that allow developers to integrate the exchange's trading functionality into their own applications.
 The APIs support a range of programming languages, including Python, Java, and Node.js.

-    Funds transfer infrastructure: Because NDAX is fully registered with FINTRAC, it is allowed to let users deposit and withdraw funds in CAD via common bank transfers, as well as international SWIFT wire fransfers.
+* Funds transfer infrastructure: Because NDAX is fully registered with FINTRAC, it is allowed to let users deposit and withdraw funds in CAD via common bank transfers, as well as international SWIFT wire fransfers.

-    Blockchain Interface: NDAX interfaces with blockchains using a range of technologies, including APIs and node software.
+* Blockchain Interface: NDAX interfaces with blockchains using a range of technologies, including APIs and node software.
 The exchange supports a range of networks including Bitcoin, Ethereum, Litecoin and Cardano (Binance Chain is notably absent).

-    Security Technologies: NDAX uses a range of measures to protect its users' assets and data.
+* Security Technologies: NDAX uses a range of measures to protect its users' assets and data.
 These include multi-factor authentication, encrypted communication channels, and cold storage for customer funds.

-    Compliance Technologies: NDAX has implemented infrastructure to ensure that its platform is compliant with Canadian regulations.
+* Compliance: NDAX has implemented infrastructure to ensure that its platform is compliant with Canadian regulations.
 These include automated KYC and AML checks, transaction monitoring, and reporting tools.

 ## Profitability model